sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 ## 📊 Exploratory Data Analysis
 ### Billboard Python Package
-We conducted an analysis of Billboard's "Billboard Hot 100" chart, which is a weekly music chart that ranks the 100 most popular songs in the United States based on multiple factors.
-Our objective was to investigate the top 10 artists over the past cumulative 5 years.
-To gather the necessary data, we utilised a Python Package called Billboard.py.
+🔝 We conducted an analysis of Billboard's "Billboard Hot 100" chart, which is a weekly music chart that ranks the 100 most popular songs in the United States based on multiple factors.
+Our objective was to investigate the Top 10 artists over the past cumulative 5 years.
+▶️ To gather the necessary data, we utilised a Python Package called Billboard.py.
 The data collection process spanned from May 24, 2018, and continued on a weekly basis for a period of 5 years.
+We used songs instead of entire albums as songs were more accessible and heterogeneous in terms of coverage (happy, sad, danceable, energetic, etc.)
 <br>
 Please refer below to see the historical trend we obtained using the Billboard.py package. <br>
 Fig 1